jquery/learn.jquery.com/page/about-jquery/additional-support.md

 ### Mailing List Archives

-The mailing list existed before the forums were created.
-The mailing lists were closed in early 2010.
+The mailing lists existed before the forums were created, and were closed in early 2010.

 There are two different ways of browsing the mailing list archives.